microsoft/BackupDwToBlob/README.md

 | security_AKVBackupStorageLocationUri | SecureString | --- |
 | sql_SkipSchemas | String | **Not implemented!** A comma delimited valid list of schemas that should be skipped in the backup process. |

-> **Kind of note to self...**
-> Will probably have to add a parameter with which Schemas can be skipped, e.g. 'Staging', 'Temp' or something like that...
-Never mind I added the parameter, but they scripts has to be yet modified.
 > **Note to Laurence**
 > The part below is me slaughtering my way through the English language...

-Make sure that should you change the default backup schema, don't use a schema that is in use by the database itself as no object in this schema will be backed up.
-And, yes, I hear that right now you might not have any object in there that should be backed up, but we all know that some changes happen and objects are moved or added in the future.
-Don't be that guy!
+If you decide to change the default backup schema, make sure that you don't use a schema that already exist in the database, as no object in this schema will be backed up.

 ---